JeremyTrendoff81/Photo-Editing-Software-Using-Cimpl/README.txt

 _____________

 Python 3.7.4 or later must be installed.

 Uses the python library Pillow and, therefore, this library must be installed.

 Uses functions from Cimpl.py therefore Cimpl.py must be installed for the program to run.
+Cimpl.py is provided in this repository, make sure that this file is saved in the same directory the code is in.

 Usage:
 ______